jameszaghini/recommendations/README.md

 Use rbs or sorbet to ensure the model objects are created with the correct types

 ## Error handling

-I'd use error handling for the files not existing
+I'd use more error handling and test accordingly